marciogualtieri/risk_model_builder/README.md

 Note `%load_ext autoreload` and `%autoreload 2`: These will reload any modifications in the project source files.

-There is an example notebook named [TestDataNotebook.ipynb](TestDataNotebook.ipynb).
-I used this notebook to create the test data.
+There is an example notebook named [TestDataNotebook.ipynb](TestDataNotebook.ipynb) in the project's root directory.
+I used this notebook to create the test data, by the way.

 ### Test Coverage